 Step 3.
-Use a V60 Paper Filter and Place in Dripper
+Use a V60 Paper Filter

-4. Pre-Wet the filter
+Step 4.
+Rinse the filter

 By pre-wetting the filter, you are getting rid of any papery residue, which helps in having a purer brew.
 Moreover, it will ensure that the filter fits well on the sides of the dripper.
 It will also pre-heat the Hario V60 and the cup or vessel you are brewing into.
 Take note that you need to throw of this water before you start to brew your coffee.

 Step 5.
 Add Coffee and Tare the Scale

-6. The Coffee Bloom
+Step 6.
+Let The Coffee Bloom

 For an even saturation of the grounds, add some water to them.
-Wait for around 45 seconds.
+Wait for around 30 seconds.
 This process is important with fresh roasted coffee, its called the coffee bloom as it starts a chemical reaction that removes gases from the ground coffee.

 The danger of adding all the water at the same time is that the gases will be trapped in the coffee and, as a result, the taste is affected.
 For effective results, the ratio of water to coffee for this process can be 2:1.
-For instance, when using 25 grams of coffee, you should add 50 grams of water.
+For instance, when using 20 grams of coffee, you should add 40 grams of water.

 Secondly, you will have a better tasting coffee, compared to when you use a regular kettle, because of the even distribution of water over the grounds.

 Step 8.
 Finish Brewing and Enjoy

 Once you have made sure that the water has drained completely, you can now go ahead and enjoy your pour over coffee.

-If its your first time to brew pour over coffee with the Hario V60, and the coffee does not taste as you expected, you don’t have to worry.
+If it’s your first time to brew pour over coffee with the Hario V60, and the coffee does not taste as you expected, you don’t have to worry.
 It happens a lot to many people.
 What you need to do is to make some adjustments to your preparation and recipe.